 Although preboarding and onboarding are interconnected processes, they have some essential differences.
 The biggest difference between preboarding and onboarding is that preboarding is a small part of onboarding while onboarding encapsulates the entire transition process for a new hire to move into their new role.

-Starts on or after day one
+Happens before the first day | Starts on or after day one |

-Focuses on cultural integration and specific development areas
+Focuses on administrative and logistical tasks | Focuses on cultural integration and specific development areas |

-Involves direct managers, direct team, and relevant departments
+Handled mainly by HR and upper management | Involves direct managers, direct team, and relevant departments |

-Ongoing process that can last several weeks or months
+Short-term process that stops before the first day | Ongoing process that can last several weeks or months |

 Best Practices for Preboarding and Onboarding